 A Bitcoin News just in time for Christmas makes the heart of every Bitcoin fan beat faster again.
 The company „Rakuten“ from Japan, for example, announced that from now on it will allow its customers to exchange their loyalty points for Bitcoin and Co.
 Rakuten is one of the 10th largest Internet companies in the world and has had over 100 million users this year.
 Because of this size, the company is also called the „Japanese Amazon“.
 So what does this mean for BTC and what are we facing?

-This will also effect bitcoin gambling big time.
-If you haven`t heard of it so far, read more at BESTBITCOINBETTING about all events you can place your bets.
+This will also affect bitcoin gambling big time.
+If you haven`t heard of it so far, go here for all leagues you can place your bets.

 100 million Japanese will get access to Bitcoin and Co.